slgrobotics/turtlebot_create/Turtle_Setup/README.md

   or
 ros2 run rviz2 rviz2 -d /opt/ros/humble/share/nav2_bringup/rviz/nav2_default_view.rviz
 ```
+You should be able to assign a destination point and navigate to it: https://youtu.be/jEXqNpXsQSc

 ## 7. Optionally, explore cameras and other devices on the robot ##